4. Chemistry: Chemical and allied industries

 Resource type: Lesson

-Click to download the resource
+Click to download the resource (updated 07 April 2025)

-You are the Head of Product at a large supermarket.
-You have been asked to do a presentation for the Sustainability Lead explaining which packaging material would be the best fit for your new luxury eco-spa toiletries range, and why.
+Going Green with Eco-spa: Students become a Head of Product at a large supermarket and decide which packaging to use for a new range of toiletries based on cost and environmental impact.
 The range includes a handwash, soap and body lotion aimed at customers who are keen to use environmentally friendly products but can still buy the products at low cost.

 Skills Builder Links